 Princeton University offers two undergraduate degrees: the bachelor of arts (A.B.) and the bachelor of science in engineering (B.S.E.).
-Recently, approximately 17 percent of the undergraduate degrees awarded have been B.S.E.’s, and 83 percent have been A.B.’s.
+Recently, approximately 18 percent of the undergraduate degrees awarded have been B.S.E.s, and 82 percent have been A.B.s.

-All undergraduates may supplement their concentrations by participating in any of 47 interdisciplinary programs; most grant certificates of proficiency.
+All undergraduates may supplement their concentrations by participating in any of 50 interdisciplinary certificate programs.

 Departments, programs, courses, requirements and associated councils, committees and research sections are described in the Undergraduate Announcement.

 Princeton students can take advantage of the University's extensive academic advising resources and support networks, which are available throughout their four years here.

 Academic advising of freshmen and sophomores in the A.B. program is centered in the six residential colleges.
 Every freshman in the A.B. program is assigned to a faculty adviser who assists with course selection and other academic matters throughout the year, and often continues as the student’s adviser through the sophomore year.